TeamJeeves/Jeeves-Bot-Documentation/docs/configuration/role-management/mythic-plus.md

 ## Use case

-This integration could be used to show who the most achieved Mythic Plus players are on your server, potentially opening new discussion channels.
+This integration could be used to show who the most achieved Mythic Plus players are on your server, potentially opening new discussion channels. `/role-tools mythic-plus sync-colors` is an command that you can use with the Mythic Plus integration to cater the roles you created to the corresponding colors in game.
+You can use the colors to denote those with higher IO on your Discord Member list to the right. `/role-tools mythic-plus reset-ranks` Will reset the ranks after a Mythic+ Season ends.
 ## Default roles

 By default you will need to create roles in the following format for this integration to work.